instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

 2. Make sure to set the `mode` to `instructor.Mode.GEMINI_TOOLS` in order to use Gemini Tool Calling

-We can achieve a similar thing with the VertexAI SDk.
+We can achieve a similar thing with the VertexAI SDK.
 For this to work, you'll need to authenticate to VertexAI.

 There are some instructions [here](https://cloud.google.com/vertex-ai/docs/authentication) but the easiest way I found was to simply download the GCloud cli and run `gcloud auth application-default login`.